jonnypeace/PyLockr/README.md

 sudo pacman -S base-devel python-pip python-virtualenv
 ```

-At this point, I use vscode and use a ctrl+p and search for env to set up a virtual environment, but I believe the same can be achieved from the terminal...
+At this point, I use vscode and use a ctrl+p and search for env to set up a virtual environment, but you can run a terminal like so...

 ```bash
 python -m venv venv_name